baeda-polito/AAC-MADRL/README.md

 The paper shows that 21 classes for storage devices and 11 classes for heating/cooling devices yield the best trade-off between performance and stability.
 These values can be tuned for other scenarios.

+### Citation

+If you use this repository or reproduce the results, please cite:

+Savino S., Minella T., Nagy Z., Capozzoli A. (2025).
+A scalable demand-side energy management control strategy for large residential districts based on an attention-driven multi-agent DRL approach.
+Applied Energy.

+See also CITATION.cff for citation metadata.